 We often think of trauma in terms of extreme events, such as war, natural disasters, or other life-threatening events.
 However, trauma can happen through various circumstances and does not discriminate by age, gender, or socio-cultural background.

-If you struggle with communication, then you might find it difficult to let others in on your wants and needs.
-You might notice that others seem to communicate naturally and wonder why you can’t do the same.
+If you struggle with communication, then you may find it difficult to let others in on your wants and needs.
+You may notice that others seem to communicate naturally and wonder why you can’t do the same.
 Struggling to express your wants and needs and your ideas and opinions can make you feel lonely and isolated and may feel like something within you is broken.

 How to stop feeling broken